dubzzz/fast-check/website/blog/2023-09-21-detect-prototype-pollution-automatically/index.md

 :::

-By running this code against a vulnerable version of [lodash](https://lodash.com/) you get a working example proving the vulnerability.
+"Running this code against a vulnerable version of [lodash](https://lodash.com/) provides a working example that demonstrates the vulnerability.

 :::warning Side notes